latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Find how to get financial help and grant money in all cities and counties in Iowa, including Des Moines and Cedar Rapids.
-Government assistance programs and non-profits provide grants to help pay rent or electric bills or pass out free stuff, including food, clothes, or furniture to struggling households.
-Get financial help near you in IA.
+Find how to get financial help and grant money in all cities and counties in Iowa.
+Government assistance programs and non-profits provide money to help pay electric bills, rent, or a mortgage or they pass out free stuff, including food, clothes, or furniture and more.
+Find a list of local community financial assistance programs in IA that may be near you.

 Free grant money to help with bills or free stuff in IA for low-income families